Camas, Washington: Geography

-Public parks
+Camas is approximately 20 mi northeast of Portland, Oregon.

+Government

+The City of Camas operates as a mayor–council government with an elected mayor and 7 elected council members, who appoint an administrator to supervise operations, including emergency services, judicial services, public parks and utilities, and a cemetery.
+As of 2024, the city operated on a $153 million budget and employed approximately 267 staff.

+Arts and culture

+Annual events include the summer "Camas Days", as well as other festivals and celebrations.

+Parks and recreation

 There are numerous parks in Camas and within the Camas area, including:

 Lacamas Park encompasses Round Lake and runs against SR 500 on its west side.
 Across SR 500 is Lacamas Lake.
 The park is open year-round and includes barbecues, a playground, trails around the park and lake, and access to the Camas Potholes.
 The park includes trails which lead to the Camas Potholes and the Camas lily fields, as well as a 1.2 mi loop around Round Lake.
 Water activities in Round Lake are also common around summer time.
 Bathrooms are available on a seasonal basis only.

 Heritage Park has facilities for launching boats into Lacamas Lake, a playground, much open field, and trails through the trees.
 The parking lot is large and includes numerous long parking stalls to accommodate vehicles with trailers.

+Economy

+Employment

+As of 2024, Camas had an unemployment rate of 4.5%; the top employers were:

 Demographics

+2020 census

+As of the 2020 census, there were 26,065 people, and 8,923 households in the city.
+The population density was 1,851.9 people per square mile.
+The racial makeup of the city was 76.3% White, 0.1% Black or African American, 0.4% Native American, 9.9% Asian, 0.2% Pacific Islander, and 10.1% from two or more races.
+Hispanic or Latino of any race were 7.2% of the population.